Making skis that focus on turns is something the brand has never done before | LINE

 LINE has been at the heart of freeskiing

-LINE was founded in 1995 by 21-year-old Jason Levinthal, who began building twin-tip skis in his garage.
-Originally a skiboard company, the brand has continued to attract attention as a hip, cutting-edge brand by continually coming up with eccentric ideas for each era.
+LINE was founded in 1995 by 21-year-old Jason Levinthal, who started making twin-tip skis in his home garage.
+Initially a skiboard company, LINE has continued to attract attention as a hip, cutting-edge brand by consistently producing unconventional ideas that change with the times.

-LINE's history is the history of freeskiing itself.
-The
+LINE's history is also the history of freeskiing.

 Eric Pollard's masterpiece series, POLLARD COLLECTION

-Eric Pollard has been leading the overall product development of "LINE."
-This series is divided into two types: "Fish Shapes," characterized by their swallowtail shape, and "Surf Shapes," with convex soles on the nose and tail.
+Eric Pollard has led the entire product development process for "LINE."
+This series is divided into two types: <Fish Shapes>, characterized by its swallowtail shape, and <Surf Shapes>, which features a boat-shaped (convex) base at the nose and tail.
 The

-"PESCADO" and "SAKANA" of the "Fish Shapes" are the only models with the nose and tail contacting the snow near the center, featuring "EARLY RISE," which provides buoyancy through a large rocker curvature.
-Additionally, the "EARLY TAPER" design, with the maximum width of the sidecut positioned near the nose and tail, minimizes snagging in powder.
-Combined with a voluminous waist width, these skis offer unmatched maneuverability in deep snow.
+"PESCADO" and "SAKANA" models in <Fish Shapes> are unique among all models in that the contact points of the nose and tail with the snow are close to the center, and they employ "EARLY RISE," which provides buoyancy through a large rocker curve.
+In addition, the "EARLY TAPER" design sets the maximum width of the sidecut close to the nose and tail, resulting in less catching in powder.
+Combined with a voluminous waist width, their maneuverability in deep snow is outstanding.

 The two Surf Shapes models, "OUTLINE" and "SIR FRANCIS BACON," are ideal for freestyle powder tricks.
 The boat-shaped soles on the nose and tail release snow pressure, making it easier to lean and float when turning.
 The uniform flex of the nose and tail, with the center as the fulcrum, is also a great feature for freestylers who plan to ride switch